2025's Top 20 Most Expensive Cities in Africa: Cost of Living Breakdown

 Urbanisation in Africa

 This article explores the top 20 most expensive cities in Africa as of 2025, ranked by their cost of living index, with New York City as the baseline.
-It examines the unique economic, geographic, and political factors driving high living expenses in cities such as N'Djamena, Monrovia, and Libreville.
+It examines the unique economic, geographic, and political factors driving high living expenses in cities such as Monrovia, N'Djamena, and Libreville.
 Key reasons include reliance on imports, infrastructure deficits, and security challenges.
 The analysis also highlights the implications for expatriates, local residents, and businesses, detailing how these costs impact housing, healthcare, and overall quality of life.
 For anyone considering a move to or investment in these cities, understanding these dynamics is essential.

 The Most Expensive Cities in Africa 2025.jpg